danielesteban/uS/README.md

   This is just a precompiled version of the [nodemcu-firmware dev branch](https://github.com/nodemcu/nodemcu-firmware/tree/dev) with the required modules.
 Which are: CJSON, FILE, GPIO, HTTP, MDNS, NET, NODE, RTCTIME, SNTP, TMR, WIFI & WS2812.

+* Detach GPIO0 from the ground rail and reset the esp8266.

 * Build/Optimize the static files.

   ```npm install --prefix ./util/ closurecompiler fs-extra node-sass && ./util/build.js```